The Tokyo Itinerary: How to Spend 4 days in Tokyo, Japan

 The Tokyo underground train system is mainly comprised of The Tokyo Metro and Toei Lines as well as JR lines that serve the suburbs.
 All stations have multilingual machines where you can buy single fares for your journeys or you can also buy a rechargeable card (Suica or Pasmo) to top up as you go.

-You can also use the subway pass that allows you to save time and money during your stay.
+You can also use the subway pass which allows you to save time and money during your stay.
 I highly recommend buying the 72-hour subway pass, which allows for unlimited subway travel during that time frame.
 They are available at Tokyo Metro Pass Offices as well as some hotels.

 If you’re not planning on moving around too much or prefer to do more walking you might be better off with a Suica or Pasmo rechargeable card which you can charge up and swipe in and out using the subway system as you need to.

 If you have a JR Pass, you won’t be able to use it on the Tokyo subway and Toei lines as they aren’t owned by JR. However, I’d recommend the JR Pass anyway if you plan to travel around Japan as it can save you hundreds of dollars on train fares.

 Tokyo also has great taxis, which feel almost luxurious but they are expensive.
 Buses are quite difficult to work out and I’d advise against them if you’re only staying for a few days.